 - Help in building partnerships with parents, families, and the local community.

 Topics for Technical Assistance may consist of instructional strategies, early intervention, medical issues, communication, audiology, sign language, orientation and mobility, and transition.

 Following the provision of Technical Assistance to families and service providers, the Project Director evaluates these services.
 The evaluation will help us gain information regarding the quality, relevance, and usefulness of the project services and are reported federal authorities.

 What is the Deaf-Blind Census?

 It is the responsibility of the North Dakota Dual Sensory Project to maintain a census of the number of children and youth who are Deaf-Blind.
 This data is used to help determine funding the State will receive to support Technical Assistance, services, and training.
 The Census consists of demographic information (i.e., date of birth, gender, home special educational unit) and descriptive information such as cause of Deaf-Blindness of each individual with Dual Sensory impairments between birth and 21 years of age.
-Currently, there are approximately 40 children on the North Dakota Deaf-Blind Census.
+There are approximately 30-40 children on the North Dakota Deaf-Blind Census.